meng-tang/KernelCut/README.md

-This is the codes for the paper:
+This is the code for the paper:

 	"Normalized Cut Meets MRF"
 	Meng Tang, Dmitrii Marin, Ismail Ben Ayed, Yuri Boykov